V-Kudryashov/md-Files/AI Physics Motion – Pack 1: Locomotion/Pack1.md

 ## Installation
 1. Copy or import the `Assets/PhysicsMotionPack1` folder into your Unity project.
 2. Install ML-Agents `2.0.2` via the __Package Manager__ (`Window > Package Manager`) if it is not already present.
-3. Open one of the example scenes (see Folder structure) and press Play.
+3. Open one of the example scenes and press Play.

 ## Quick Start
 1. Open the provided example scene or drag the example agent prefab into your scene.